 For men, binge drinking is when you have 5 or more drinks in a single sitting.
 Heavy drinking is also measured under the same guidelines, with men having 15 or more drinks per week.
 These numbers come from an overall average scale used to show alcohol dependence and abuse.

-When you think of the number 95,000, I bet it doesn’t seem as impactful considering it is the total amount of deaths over a year.
-But, what if we shrunk the number down to size to tell you that these yearly deaths average out to around 261 deaths from alcohol per day.
+The number 95,000 might not seem as impactful considering the total number of deaths over a year.
+But what if we shrunk the number down to size to highlight how these yearly deaths average out to around 261 deaths from alcohol per day.

-Imagine, all across the country, daily, 261 people have died due to excessive drinking and alcohol-related deaths.
-This number puts the yearly estimate into perspective to show us just how dangerous excessive drinking is and how many people it can affect over the course of a single day.
+Imagine, all across the country, daily, 261 people passing away due to excessive drinking and alcohol-related deaths.
+This number puts the yearly estimate into perspective to show us just how dangerous excessive drinking is and how many people it can affect the course of a single day.

 When we look a little closer at the numbers, we see that 55.6% of deaths involved adults ages 35-64, and 15.6% involved young adults 20-34 years of age.
-This means that, on average, 29 years of life has been lost per death.
-It is estimated that 2.8 million years of potential life has been lost in total from that number.
+This means that, on average, 29 years of life have been lost per death.
+An estimate of 2.8 million years of potential life has been lost in total from that number.